mayurak47/DSTN_Assignment1/README.md

 Group 1 and 2

 ## GROUP MEMBERS:
-Kevin Boban - 2016A7PS0185G
+Kevin Boban - 2016A7PS0185G </br>
-Mayur Arvind - 2016B1A70603G
+Mayur Arvind - 2016B1A70603G <br/>
-Amol Pai - 2017A7PS0038G
+Amol Pai - 2017A7PS0038G <br/>
-Ritvik Agarwal - 2017A7PS0136G
+Ritvik Agarwal - 2017A7PS0136G <br/>

 Also interacted with :
-Aboli Pai (2017A7PS0147G)
+Aboli Pai (2017A7PS0147G) <br/>
-Anurag Madnawat (2017A7PS1923G)
+Anurag Madnawat (2017A7PS1923G) <br/>

 ## CONTRIBUTION OF EACH MEMBER:
 Kevin Boban - Implementation of L2 cache structures and functions.
+(20%) <br/>
-(20%) Mayur Arvind - Implementation of TLB structures and functions.
-(20%) Amol Pai - Implementation of main memory and kernel structures and functions and the driver cpu program.
-(40%) Ritvik Agarwal - Implementation of L1 cache and functions.
-(20%)
+Mayur Arvind - Implementation of TLB structures and functions.
+(20%) <br/>
+Amol Pai - Implementation of main memory and kernel structures and functions and the driver cpu program.
+(40%) <br/>
+Ritvik Agarwal - Implementation of L1 cache and functions.
+(20%) <br/>

 ## DESCRIPTION OF THE PROBLEM:
 TLB - Identifier based TLB.
-Invalidation occurs at termination of process.
+Invalidation occurs at termination of process. <br/>
 L1 cache - 4 KB, 16 B, 4 way set associative way prediction cache.
 Virtually indexed and physically tagged.
 Implementation is write through and look through.
-Replacement is LRU square matrix
+Replacement is LRU square matrix. <br/>
 L2 cache - 32 KB, 32 B, 8 way set associative cache.
 Implementation is write back and look aside.
-Replacement is LRU counter.
+Replacement is LRU counter. <br/>
 Main memory - 32 MB.
 Pure paging main memory.
-Replacement is LRU and global replacement.
+Replacement is LRU and global replacement. <br/>

 ## TECHNICAL DETAILS ABOUT THE STRUCTURES AND ADDRESSES -
 Virtual Address - 32 bits, Physical Address - 25 bits.
-One page size = 1 KB.
+One page size = 1 KB. <br/>
 TLB - Number of entries = 32.
-Page no = 22 bits, frame no = 15 bits.
+Page no = 22 bits, frame no = 15 bits. <br/>
 L1 cache - Number of entries = 64.
 Number of ways = 4.
-Tag = 15, Index = 6, Offset = 4.
+Tag = 15, Index = 6, Offset = 4. <br/>
 L2 cache - Number of entries = 128.
 Number of ways = 8.
-Tag = 13, Index = 7, Offset = 5.
+Tag = 13, Index = 7, Offset = 5. <br/>
 Main memory - Number of frames = 32768.
 Hierarchical paging with three level page tables.
 Number of entries in page table = 512.
 Size of one page table entry = 2B.

 ## FILES IN THE DIRECTORY: